 Races are likely to take place early mornings, around 7:00 am, on weekends.
 The Dubai races also run during the week.

 What began as an informal sport, has quickly been established as an international racing event recognised across a global platform.
 The camel racing festivals held in UAE under the patronage of His Highness Sheikh Hamdan bin Rashid Al Maktoum – Dubai’s Crown Prince and the Chairman of Dubai Sports Council, bring together thousands of camel owners and race enthusiasts from across the UAE as well as the other Middle Eastern regions.

-If you are interested in times for the Dubai Crown Prince Camel Racing Festival you can find these dates and times below.
-We are advised the Tribesman days are the louder, more exciting days to attend!
+If you are interested in times for the Dubai Crown Prince Camel Racing Festival, you can find these dates and times on their events page.
+If you’re trying to pick the best day, the “Tribesman” days are the louder, more exciting days to attend!

 In addition to Al Marmoom, other camel racing tracks are present across the UAE, including: